 Marco Polo, in the “Million” described this island as the “best and largest of the whole world”.
 In reality, it is the fourth largest in the world by surface.
 It was discovered by the Portuguese in 1500 but long before it had had powerful rulers, such as the queens Rangitra and Rafohy, who commanded the Vazimba.
 Then came the Malays subjected to King Andriamanelo; these made alliances with the Vazimba and then, all together, they were in command of Ralambo, son of Andriamanelo, who enlarged the domain and enlarged the rice cultivation.

-According to Abbreviationfinder, the Portuguese did not establish colonies on the island; instead at the time of the King of France, Louis XIII, a Norman company, benefiting from the help of Cardinal Richelieu, he began exploration and colonization starting from Sainte Luce, where the Protestant Pronis had founded a small colony, from which Bourbon originated, the current Reunion.
+According to Abbreviationfinder, an acronym site which also features history of Madagascar, the Portuguese did not establish colonies on the island; instead at the time of the King of France, Louis XIII, a Norman company, benefiting from the help of Cardinal Richelieu, he began exploration and colonization starting from Sainte Luce, where the Protestant Pronis had founded a small colony, from which Bourbon originated, the current Reunion.

 Then, when the “frond war” broke out in France, the colony also declined because colonization was considered too expensive at the time and therefore, since the island was reunited with the Crown, governors were sent.